Product structures in Floer theory for Lagrangian cobordisms: An -structure

-Now assume that in the building, the chord $\gamma_{1,d+1}$ is an asymptotic of the curve in the bottom level.
-Then this index-$1$ curve is a curve that contributes to the map $\Delta$.
-Every curve in the central level has in particular a negative Reeb chord asymptotic which is not in the Floer complexes (chord $\gamma_{i,k}$ with $i<k$), and such a chord is the output of a map $f$.
-So, these pseudo-holomorphic buildings contribute to:
+In the case (4)(b)(ii), the disk containing the output $\gamma_{1,k+1}$ is an index-$1$ curve contributing to a map $\Delta$.
+Then, every curve in the middle level (such a curve exists because as observed before we can assume that at least one asymptotic is an intersection point otherwise the moduli spaces of type $A$ are empty) has in particular a negative Reeb chord asymptotic not in the Floer complexes (chords $\gamma_{i,i'}$ with $i<i'$) which corresponds to the output of a map $f$.
+These chords are nodes being also positive Reeb chords inputs for the map $\Delta$.
+Of course, the disk in level $-1$ can also have negative Reeb chords asymptotics among $a_1,\dots,a_k$.
+Using the conventions \eqref{conv1} and \eqref{conv2}, we have that the pseudo-holomorphic buildings of case (4)(b)(ii) contribute to: